Using AIminify

 bool, default True

-Use a strategy for determining the amount of filters to prune instead of flat pruning x % of all filters.
+Use a smart strategy for determining the amount of filters to prune instead of flat pruning x % of all filters.

 debug_mode